 The modular power supply has a detachable cable, which means you can remove or add peripheral and other power cables based on your requirements.
 Modular power supplies are also of two types: semi-modular and fully modular.
 The semi-modular power supply has a fixed motherboard cable (24-pin) and sometimes CPU power cable (8-pin) while the peripheral and PCIe power cables are detachable.
-In a fully modular power supply, all cables are removable, and you can add custom power cables to it based on your requirements that include color and length of the cable/wire.
+In a fully modular power supply, all cables are removable, and you can add custom power cables to it based on your requirements including the color and length of the cable/wire.
 Most of the mid-range and high-end power supplies come with a modular design.
 The main advantage of a modular power supply is that it allows better cable management and gives your build a cleaner look.
-Moreover, you can add customized power cables of different colors and lengths so that they match with your system theme.
+Moreover, you can add customized power cables of different colors and lengths so that they match your system theme.
 A non-modular power is one that has all non-detachable cables.
 Almost all the budget and mainstream power supplies in the market are non-modular, which means they come with fixed cables.

 Efficiency [80 Plus Certification]

 Efficiency is also an important factor that comes into play when shopping for a power supply.
-The efficiency of a PSU is denoted by 80 Plus Certification Rating that has six levels.
+The efficiency of a PSU is denoted by the 80 Plus Certification Rating which has six levels.
 The first or the lowest level is the 80 Plus White, and then comes the 80 Plus Bronze, 80 Plus Silver, 80 Plus Gold, 80 Plus Platinum, and 80 Plus Titanium, which is the highest rating.
 A power supply with a higher 80 Plus Certification rating will have higher efficiency and consumes less power than its lower counterpart with the same Wattage.
-Higher the efficiency of a PSU, the lesser will be your electrical bill and the heat generation.
-The 80 Plus certification for a power supply is only given when it has an energy efficiency of 80% or more at 20%, 50% and 100% of rated load, and a power factor of 0.9 (Active PFC) or higher at 100% load.
+The higher the efficiency of a PSU, the lesser will be your electrical bill and the heat generation.
+The 80 Plus certification for a power supply is only given when it has an energy efficiency of 80% or more at 20%, 50%, and 100% of the rated load, and a power factor of 0.9 (Active PFC) or higher at 100% load.
 Below, you can see the various 80 Plus certification ratings at different loads for a power supply.

 Protection Features & Braided Cables

-Make sure that the power supply you are getting comes with basic or essential protection features so that it can protect your components against abnormal voltage/current variations or power surge.
+Make sure that the power supply you are getting comes with basic or essential protection features so that it can protect your components against abnormal voltage/current variations or power surges.
 These protection features include OVP (Over Voltage Protection), UVP (Under Voltage Protection), OCP (Over Current Protection), OPP (Over Power Protection), SCP (Short Circuit Protection), and OTP (Over Temperature Protection).
 It is also good to have braided cables as they protect the wires against damage and cuts and also give the PSU a premium touch.

 You may also want to check out the operating temperature of a PSU if you live in a hotter region because the chances of failure of your power supply become more pronounced if the PSU temperature exceeds its operating temperature.
 For hotter areas, make sure that the power supply has an operating temperature in the range of 0° to 40° C or 0° to 50° C. You can find this operating temperature data in the technical specifications of the PSU on its official website.

 Well, the budget is also one of the most important factors when you are buying a power supply.
-Even if you have a tighter budget, then also you should try to get a decent branded PSU with the right capacity and don’t ever settle for a Chinese or non-branded PSU because it will do more harm than good.
+Even if you have a tighter budget, then also you should try to get a decent branded PSU with the right capacity, and don’t ever settle for a Chinese or non-branded PSU because it will do more harm than good.
 So, it is better to up your budget and get a decent power supply if you want your components to be safe.